pgadmin-org/pgadmin4/docs/en_US/grant_wizard.rst

 `PostgreSQL core documentation <https://www.postgresql.org/docs/current/sql-grant.html>`_.

-Click the *Next* button to continue, the *Back* button to select or deselect additional database objects, or the *Cancel* button to close the wizard without modifying privileges.
+Click the *Next* button to continue, the *Back* button to select or deselect additional database objects, or the *X* button to close the wizard without modifying privileges.

 Your entries in the *Grant Wizard* tool generate a SQL command; you can review